laurenthanhvo/foodcom-overpromise-analysis/README.md

 - **`prot_carb_ratio`** = `protein_g` / (`carbs_g` + 1)
   _Encodes macronutrient balance; unbalanced recipes (too low protein or too high carbs) may under-deliver._

-By grounding each feature in the data-generating process (ingredient complexity, effort distribution, and nutritional profile), we hypothesize these proxies help the model detect when a “delicious” description overpromises.
+By grounding each feature in the data-generating process (ingredient complexity, effort distribution, and nutritional profile), I hypothesize these proxies help the model detect when a “delicious” description overpromises.

 ---

 ### Modeling Algorithm & Hyperparameter Tuning

-We switched from a linear model to a **Random Forest Classifier** to capture nonlinear interactions among both raw and derived features.
+I switched from a linear model to a **Random Forest Classifier** to capture nonlinear interactions among both raw and derived features.

 **Pipeline**
 ```python